turingschool/try-turing/launch/ruby-intro/index.md

 <div class="try-it-new">
   <h3>Try It: Variables in Ruby</h3>
   <p>Back in your sandbox replit, declare three variables that describe yourself.
-Use puts or print followed by each variable name to confirm that you’ve done this correctly!</p>
+Use <code>puts</code> or <code>print</code> followed by each variable name to confirm that you’ve done this correctly!</p>
 </div>

 ## Data Types